DaniMori/yos-award/output/Form.md

     canonical: false
 ---

+# Team

+Roberto Mediavilla has a PhD in psychology and coordinates epidemiological and intervention studies to reduce the mental health burden of the COVID-19 pandemic among vulnerable groups.
+He submits this application on behalf of the World Health Organization Collaborating Centre for Mental Health Services Research and Training, a research group lead by José Luis Ayuso-Mateos and based at the Department of Psychiatry, Universidad Autónoma de Madrid (Spain).
+Our main motivation is to keep working together on producing fully reproducible scientific outputs and processes.
+To achieve this aim, our group comprises the following collaborators from our research lab:
+María Cabello-Salmerón.
+Psychologist and PhD in psychiatry.
+She is an international expert in analysing the impact of mental disorders on work disability.
+She is also working on bridging digital skills gaps in people with severe mental disorders.
+Daniel Morillo-Cuadrado.
+PhD in Clinical Psychology, with a focus in quantitative methods; he also has a degree in telecom engineering, and some experience in the private sector working with frontend development, relational databases, and linux-based servers.
+Cristina Rodríguez-Prada.
+MSc in quantitative methods in Psychology and mental health research and works as a research assistant doing database processing with programming software (e.g., R, Stata).
+Lea Francia.
+PhD candidate.
+She explores how to improve the pharmacological care of people with depression based on an analysis of the adequacy of prescriptions and diagnostic tools.
+Jesús Sierralaya.
+MSc on statistical methods applied to behavioural research.
+He uses this knowledge to build behavioural and cognitive models using R.

 # Description: What is the Open Science practice/initiative about?

 *Please provide information as to the following aspects (as applicable):*